Recognition of the Informal Carer Status

 Necessary conditions of the person receiving care Necessary conditions of the person receiving care

-For the purpose of the informal carer status recognition, the person receiving care must fulfil the following conditions:
+- For the purposes of the informal carer status recognition, the person receiving care must fulfil the following conditions:

-- He/she cannot be accommodated in a public or private residential structure, of social or health care response;
+b) He/she cannot be accommodated in a public or private residential facility, of social or health care response;

-- He/she must be holder of the following social benefits:
+c) He/she must be holder of one of the following social benefits:

-If the person receiving care has neither applied for nor received any of the previously mentioned benefits, he/she may submit the respective application along with the application for the Recognition of the Informal Carer Status.
+Please note: If the person receiving care is not holder of any of the previously mentioned benefits, he/she may submit the respective application along with the application for the Recognition of the Informal Carer Status.

 How to apply for the recognition of the informal carer status How to apply for the recognition of the informal carer status

-The person concerned must submit the application for the Recognition of the Informal Carer Status, Form Mod.
-CI 1-DGSS – Requerimento - Reconhecimento do Estatuto do Cuidador Informal, together with the documents indicated therein, preferably via the Social Security Online Service (Segurança Social Direta) or at any Social Security customer information service.
+The application for the Recognition of the Informal Carer Status, Form Mod.
+CI 1-DGSS, must be submitted together with the documents indicated therein, preferably via the Social Security Online Service (Segurança Social Direta) or at any Social Security customer information service.

-After the person concerned is recognised as an informal caregiver, the Informal Carer Identification Card is issued.
+After the person concerned is recognised as an informal carer, the Informal Carer Identification Card is issued.

 The application form is available here or in any Social Security customer information service.